Get an accurate test – at the right time!

-It is important to note that if you have never been treated for a H. pylori infection, then all the tests we discuss below can be relied upon for an accurate assessment of a current infection.
+It is important to note that if you have never been treated for an H. pylori infection, then all the tests we discuss below can be relied upon for an accurate assessment of a current infection.

-This is because it is virtually impossible to overcome an H. pylori infection without some form of treatment .
+This is because it is virtually impossible to overcome an H. pylori infection without some form of treatment.

-So if any of these tests reveal traces of H. pylori, then there is a high probability of a current infection.
+So if any of these tests reveal traces of H. pylori, then there is a very high probability of a current infection.

 Keep reading, and learn why the one test that most doctors use, produces very misleading/false results – up to 2 years AFTER a successful treatment.

-Misleading results may prompt your doctor into prescribing further unnecessary medication to treat what is in fact, a now nonexistent infection.
+Misleading results may prompt your doctor into prescribing further unnecessary medication to treat what is in fact, a now non-existent infection.

 A blood test checks for the presence of H. pylori antibodies, not for the bacteria itself.
 The biggest disadvantage of this test is quite simply;